19: Anxiety/Driving/Infrastructure Rant

 Howdy!
 I’ve got anxiety, self diagnosed.
 How does that affect my daily life?
 Well, aside from overanalyzing every social interaction I’ve ever had from the moment they’ve concluded, onwards—the biggest side effect is my inability to drive.
 And by inability, I mean, legally.
 I do not have a Driver’s License.

 I do not know how to drive, how to maintain a speed limit, break without bending the passengers over, how to turn smoothly.
 For reference, I’m 31 years old.
 Yeah, I’ve got my state’s driver’s manual and yes, I’m reading it from cover to cover.
 On purpose.
-Because while I see my fiance reacting to this or that sign, and he kindly points out every crime we pass on the road, that’s not really where my attention is?
+Because while I see my fiancé reacting to this or that sign, and he kindly points out every crime we pass on the road, that’s not where my attention is.
 Until I’m behind the wheel, then suddenly every kid or pet or ball in whatever yard is a potential obstacle just waiting to launch themself across my path.
-There are so many ongoing details I’m supposed to be paying attention to congruently.
-I need to be aware of my speed limit, maintaining a set distance between my vehicle and that in front of me, while watching out for suicidal pedestrians, stop lights, stop signs, yield signs, construction signs, lane closing signs, police parked ahead with their lights flashing, and people somehow do all of this while comprehending and responding in a timely manner to directions?
+There's so much I’m expected to pay attention to congruently.
+I need to be aware of my speed limit, maintain a set distance between my vehicle and that in front of me, while watching out for suicidal pedestrians, stop lights, stop signs, yield signs, construction signs, lane closing signs, police parked ahead with their lights flashing, and people somehow do all of this while responding in a timely manner to directions?
 HOW?!
 And if I mess this up, if you mess this up, someone could get seriously hurt or die.
 My Toyota Corolla ain't big for a car but it's big compared to a pedestrian, heavy, and fast.
 Or well, fast if I’m not the one driving.
 My record high speed was 30 miles per hour I believe and I’d like to stick close to 20 if I can get away with it.
-Once I accidentally pulled out of a residential neighborhoods and ended up on a main road with more than two lanes, prompt panicked, turned widely (aiming to leave the main road) which nearly resulted in a fender bender.
+Once I accidentally pulled out of a residential neighborhoods and ended up on a main road with more than two lanes, promptly panicked, turned widely (aiming to leave the main road) which nearly resulted in a fender bender.

 I have to learn how to drive.
 At the risk to everyone else, I’ve got to do this and frankly, that’s insane.
 It’s bonkers that systematically, I’ve got very little choice.
 Public transport makes our roads safer.
 Without it, you’re gonna have me behind the wheel.
 I don't want that.
 You don't want that.
 But here we are.
 Thanks for coming to my Ted Talk.